This post contains outdated info. Click here for the latest US betting news.

 Massachusetts Special Commission Likely to Recommend Online Gambling Regulation

-Online Poker Report reported yesterday that the Special Commission on Online Gambling, Fantasy Sports Gaming and Daily Fantasy Sports in Massachusetts is likely to recommend online gambling legalization and regulation.
+The Special Commission on Online Gambling, Fantasy Sports Gaming and Daily Fantasy Sports in Massachusetts is likely to recommend online gambling legalization and regulation.

 The special commission was formed by the legislature last year for the purpose of composing a report on online gambling and fantasy sports.
 Now, word from insiders is that most members of the special commission have indicated they are likely to support taking the omnibus approach to getting online gambling legalized in Massachusetts.

 The omnibus approach would entail combining some sort of gambling legalization bill with other unrelated bills and passing it all in one big go.
 Doing so would provide the primary advantage of bypassing the contentious debate that standalone gambling bills tend to generate.
 As a secondary advantage, the omnibus approach would move things along at a much faster pace than trying to pass a gambling bill all by itself.

 There will still be a lot of ground to cover between a positive recommendation from the special commission and actual gambling legislation, but that recommendation would still be a significant step in the path to legalization.
 After all, the commission was put together specifically to make such recommendations.